vishnu3649m/grpc-object-detector/README.md

 > tests from this directory for it to find the config files (to initialize the
 > detectors) and for it to use the data files within `tests/data`.

-The test executable is built with [AddressSanitizer and LeakSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) for detecting memory errors and leaks.

 ## Adding your own detectors
 To create a detector for the server to serve, subclass `ObjDet::DetectorInterface` and implement all necessary methods.
 Refer to the [header](src/grpc_obj_det/DetectorInterface.h)